Egbert Starr Newbury: Newbury Park

 As interest increased in the Conejo Valley, Newbury served as its promoter.
 He also was the correspondent for two Ventura County newspapers, including Ventura Signal.
-The few valley residents had to travel to San Buenaventura to pick up their mail, so Newbury applied to Washington, DC for a new local post office.
+The few valley residents had to travel to San Buenaventura to pick up their mail, so Newbury applied to Washington, D.C., for a new local post office.
 He named it Newbury Park, as he thought the area looked like a lovely park.
-The Newbury Park Post Office was the first in Conejo Valley when it opened on July 16, 1875 and Newbury was appointed as US postmaster.
+The Newbury Park Post Office was the first in Conejo Valley when it opened on July 16, 1875, and Newbury was appointed as US postmaster.

 In November 1876, Conejo Valley residents voted in the presidential election between Rutherford B. Hayes and Samuel J. Tilden.
-Newbury’s ranch served as the local post office and polling place; voters filed their ballots at his house.
+Newbury's ranch served as the local post office and polling place; voters filed their ballots at his house.

-A severe drought took place between 1876-1878, with only six inches of rain in 30 months.
+A severe drought took place between 1876 and 1878, with only six inches of rain in 30 months.
 Crops failed, and the ranchers lost most of their sheep to starvation.
 Newbury went bankrupt and had to sell his land at a sheriff's sale.
 He left in 1877 with his family; they traveled overland to Michigan, where they settled in Detroit.
 There Newbury worked as a shoe salesmen and tried to pay down his accumulated debt in California.

 Newbury contracted pneumonia and died at the age of 36 on February 10, 1880.
-He is buried in his hometown of Jackson, Michigan.
+He is buried in Jackson, Michigan.